The Irish brigade in the Pope’s army 1860

 Faith, fatherland and fighting

-Donal Corcoran holds a PhD in history from UCC, and is the author of Freedom to achieve freedom: the Irish Free State, 1922–1932 (Dublin, 2013).
+Donal Corcoran holds a PhD in history from University College Cork, and is the author of Freedom to achieve freedom, the Irish Free State, 1922–1932 (Dublin, 2013).
 His great-grandfather was a member of the Irish brigade.